12 Tips to Boost Your Metabolism

 Protein is an important part of any weight loss program because it helps you maintain and build muscle, preserve lean body mass, and feel full longer.
 Protein takes more calories to digest than carbs or fat, so a high-protein diet can significantly boost your metabolism.

-6. Eat avocado to stimulate fat burning and energy production
+6. Eat avocado to stimulate fat burning

 Avocado is a nutrient-rich source of monounsaturated fat.
 Don’t let the word “fat” scare you away.
 The “good fat” found in avocado enhances your metabolism and stimulates fat burning and energy production.
 It also helps you absorb the nutrients in the other foods you eat.

-7. Eat salmon to prevent fat accumulation and stay full longer
+7. Eat salmon to prevent fat accumulation

 The omega-3 fatty acids found in salmon help to normalize leptin levels so you stay full longer.
 They also help to reduce inflammation and prevent fat accumulation.